To review, Cloudability offers a variety of tags to collect your cloud resources into meaningful groups.

 - Account Groups allow you to apply tags at the account level, which then flow through to any resource which is consumed by that account.
 Functionally, these are very similar to project labels in GCP.

-- Collections (currently in beta) allow you to apply tags using arbitrary rules that you define.
+- Business Dimensions allow you to apply tags using arbitrary rules that you define.

 With Tag Explorer, we make it easy to see which tags your organization is currently using.
 For example, if you know your company uses the "Team" tag to allocate spending, but can't remember if the values for team should be lowercase, camel-case, spaces, abbreviated, etc., Tag Explorer is here to help.

 Many customers also use Tag Explorer for asset management.
 Continuing the previous example, if I wanted to identify which resources are currently missing "Team" tags, I need only click on the "Not Set" segment for Team to display those resources in the table below.

 For customers running infrastructure in multiple public clouds, we provide a seamless way to see tag usage in a single pane of glass.
 In this example, we use the Service tag to identify a process that runs in parallel in Azure, GCP and AWS.

 Not all AWS resources supporting tagging.
 In the "Untaggable Spend" tab, we provide a simple interface to see all AWS resources that don't currently support tags.
 Note that Account Groups and Business Dimensions face no comparable restrictions, so aren't displayed in this view.

 - How many tags are displayed?
 We show the fifteen most widely used tags in this visualization.
 Note that any tags with less than 1% coverage are excluded.